MIDS-scaling-up/v2/week02/hw/README.md

 ```

 #### Add SSH Ingress rule to Security groups
+Using the Public and Private Security Group IDs from the previous step, authorize ssh ingress to the Security Groups:
 ```
 aws ec2 authorize-security-group-ingress --group-id YOUR_PUBLIC_GROUP_ID --protocol tcp --port 22 --cidr 0.0.0.0/0